BardezAnAvatar/BGEE-Caster-Crafting/README.md

         - wands

-## Legal
+## Copyright
+This mod is copyright (c) 2024 by Erik "Bardez" Frantz.

-Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0)
+You are allowed to submit [maintenance updates](./MAINTENANCE-NOTICE.md) for this mod.
+This mod is licensed under Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0)

-See the [canonical URL](https://creativecommons.org/licenses/by-nc/4.0/) for this license OR [the repo's local license file](LICENSE.md)
+- See the [canonical URL](https://creativecommons.org/licenses/by-nc/4.0/) for this license OR [the repo's local license file](LICENSE.md)
     - The canonical URL takes precedence over the local file, which is included as markdown for purposes of distribution best practices on GitHub.

 tl;dr: do what you will with it, credit me (Bardez) for my work on the mod.

-Two non-binding requested exceptions:
+A few non-binding requested exceptions:
 1. Don't use the wands/potion images contained in this repo for in your mod(s) for Infinity Engine games that _THIS_ mod works on.
 Why?
 I don't want the art assets to be used in two places and get confusing.
 Other engines/games?
 Go nuts!
 1. Don't suck my code into your own mega-overhaul mod.
 Finding 3 versions of the same feature from the same code base in 3 different mods is both annoying and harmful to the modding community.
+1. Don't just fork this and take it over.
+Ask first.
+Try to keep the repo in its original location.

 ## Credit/license for prior work